A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: The minimization problem

 In this section we state the mathematical model and formulate the minimization problem.
 Suppose that $\Omega$ is a bounded and simply connected domain in $\mathbb{R}^d$ ($d\geq 2$) with Lipschitz boundary, and let the voltage potential $u$ solve the Dirichlet problem for the conductivity equation

 where the conductivity function $\sigma$ is positive and bounded in $\Omega$.
-This problem has a unique solution $u\in H^1(\Omega)$ for any $f\in H^{\frac{1}{2}}(\partial\Omega)$ by the Lax-Millgram theorem.
-On the boundary, one can measure the outgoing current flux for a given boundary voltage.
+This problem has a unique solution $u\in H^1(\Omega)$ for any $f\in H^{\frac{1}{2}}(\partial\Omega)$ by the \xs{Lax-Milgram} theorem.
+On the boundary, we can measure the outgoing current flux for a given boundary voltage.
 The Dirichlet-to-Neumann map

 is given by

 where $\nu$ is the unit outer normal of $\partial\Omega$.
 The inverse problem consists of recovering $\sigma$ from $F(\sigma, \cdot)$.
 We suppose that the conductivity is known on the boundary, and our main aim is to reconstruct the conductivity inside the domain.